Help wanted (Page 3) :-

 I'm hoping that someone may have some information on the photography studio, Bert Williams in Old Market.
 I have a photo from WW1 of my great and great grandfather, both William Norman and from Bristol.
 I think Bert Williams was related to my Norman family.
 Any information would be greatly appreciated.

-From Victorian and Edwardian Photographs, it seems as if Bert opened his photographic studio in 1916 at 7 Old Market Street.
+It seems that Bert opened his photographic studio in 1916 at 7 Old Market Street.
 The last entry in the directories was in 1921.

 Geoff is looking for information about his Great Great Grandfather.
 Edwin James Wiltshire was born in Fishponds in 1864, and became a mason and Master builder.
 He worked on various building projects around Bristol including the Kingswood Clock Tower and Two Mile Hill school.